jokas3322/coro-code/cli/src/interactive/README.md

 - Task execution triggering
 - Status bar display with project information
 - Placeholder text for empty input
+- Robust cursor rendering with soft-wrapping and wide-character support (fixed bug where cursor disappeared or shifted on overlong lines)

 ## Architecture Design